goco-inc/graphql-activerecord/README.md

 # GraphQL::Models

-This gem is designed to help you map Active Record models to GraphQL types, both for queries and mutations.
-We use it quite a bit in production at [GoCo](https://www.goco.io).
-This gem assumes that you're using Rails and Relay.
+This gem is designed to help you map Active Record models to GraphQL types, both for queries and mutations, using the [`graphql`](https://github.com/rmosolgo/graphql-ruby) gem.
+It assumes that you're using Rails, Relay and PostgreSQL.

 It extends the `define` methods for GraphQL object types to provide a simple syntax for adding fields that access attributes on your model.
 It also makes it easy to "flatten" models together across associations, or to create fields that just access